 Non-Medical services to help with activities of daily living, including assistance with bathing, bedpan routines, foot care, dressing, denture care, shaving, grooming, assistance eating, and assistance moving around the house and getting in and out of bed or wheelchair.

 Non-Medical services to help maintain ability to live independently, such as shopping, planning meals, preparing meals, delivering meals, laundry, vacuuming, dusting, dishwashing, changing beds, cleaning kitchen and baths.

 Skilled medical and other services, including nursing, occupational therapy, physical therapy, speech therapy, home health aide services, supplied by certified home health agencies and other professionals to help individuals remain at home.

-buy cheap abilify online Social Day Care
+Social Day Care

 Non-Medical Services to encourage physical and mental exercise and stimulate social interaction.
 Suited to need of participant with training, counseling, and social services in a community setting, includng assistance with walking, grooming, eating, and planned educational, recreational, and social activities.